-- List all team members by name including titles, academic affiliation, phone numbers and email addresses; and - Identify the person who is the primary contact for your team project, with the understanding that the primary contact will share communications appropriately with the rest of your team.
+- List all team members by name including titles, academic affiliation, phone numbers and email addresses: - Identify the person who is the primary contact for your team project, with the understanding that the primary contact will share communications appropriately with the rest of your team.

-Institutional responses to the Course Readiness Criteria should be submitted electronically to Pat Bartscherer, NCAT Program Manager, (patb@theNCAT.org) and your institution's provost/vice president for academic affairs.
-Deadline for submission is January 15, 2008.
+Institutional responses to the Course Readiness Criteria should be submitted electronically to Pat Bartscherer, NCAT Program Manager, at patb@theNCAT.org with a copy to your campus provost/chief academic officer.

+Deadline for submission: March 15, 2011.